-Upcoming students intrigued by the field of genetic counseling can seek out degree programs at Emory University School of Medicine.
+Aspiring students intrigued by the field of genetic counseling can seek out accredited genetic counseling programs at Emory University School of Medicine.
 The Master of Medical Science in Human Genetics and Genetic Counseling at this school offers learners the opportunity to gain expertise in this field through in-depth courses and clinical experiences.
-The entire program can be completed in 5 semesters, totalling 2 full years of study.
+The entire program can be completed in five semesters, totaling two full years of study.
 The classes that students in this program will take include Genetics of Common Diseases, Genetic Counseling Theory and Practice, and Public Health Genomics.

 Boise State University — Graduate Program in Genetic Counseling

-The Master of Science in Genetic Counseling offered by Boise University consists of a 56-credit hour requirement spread over the course of 21 months.
+The Master of Science in Genetic Counseling offered by Boise State University consists of a 56-credit-hour requirement spread over the course of 21 months.
 This program includes research-based learned and applied clinical opportunities for maximum learning.
-Some of the courses that students might take during this program include Developmental Anatomy and Embryology, Clinical Genetics, and Health Care Priniciples and Public Health.
+Some of the courses that students might take during this program include Developmental Anatomy and Embryology, Clinical Genetics, and Health Care Principles and Public Health.

 Northwestern University Medical School — Graduate Program in Genetic Counseling

-Northwestern University’s Master’s in Genetic Counseling offers different channels of learning to enrolled students.
+Northwestern University’s master’s in genetic counseling offers different channels of learning to enrolled students.
 This accredited program teaches through lectures, research opportunities, observations, and even clinical rotations throughout the program.
-This degree program can be completed in 5 semesters that are spread over 21 months.
+This degree program can be completed in five semesters that are spread over 21 months.
 The curriculum for this program includes courses like Medical Communication, Principles of Medical Genetics, and Psychosocial Aspects of Genetic Counseling.

 Indiana State University — Master of Science in Genetic Counseling

-Indiana State University currently provides a Master of Science in Genetic Counseling for incoming learners.
-This 62 credit hour program covers topics in research, bioethics, human genetics, and decision making.
-The entire program consists of 2 years of both in-class learning and clinical experiences.
+Indiana State University currently offers a Master of Science in Genetic Counseling for incoming learners.
+This 62-credit-hour program covers topics in research, bioethics, human genetics, and decision-making.
+The entire program consists of two years of both in-class learning and clinical experiences.
 The courses in this program include Diagnostic Genetics, Techniques of Counseling, and Human Lifespan Development.